claudiofahey/hsk-docs/ibm/hsk.rst

 .. include:: ../common/apache-hadoop-projects.rst

-Hortonworks Data Platform and the Ambari Manager
+IBM BigInsights and the Ambari Manager
 ------------------------------------------------

-The Hortonworks Data Platform (HDP) enables Enterprise Hadoop by providing the complete set of essential Hadoop capabilities required for any enterprise.
+The IBM BigInsights (BI) enables Enterprise Hadoop by providing the complete set of essential Hadoop capabilities required for any enterprise.
 Utilizing YARN at its core, it provides capabilities for several functional areas including Data Management, Data Access, Data Governance, Integration, Security and Operations.

-HDP deliveres the core elements of Hadoop - scalable storage and distributed computing – as well as all of the necessary enterprise capabilities such as security, high availability and integration with a broad range of hardware and software solutions.
+BI delivers the core elements of Hadoop - scalable storage and distributed computing – as well as all of the necessary enterprise capabilities such as security, high availability and integration with a broad range of hardware and software solutions.
 It does so by leveraging